Lundergan History, Family Crest & Coats of Arms

 The many Irish surnames in use today have long rich histories behind them.
 The name Lundergan originally appeared in Gaelic as O Longargain.

 This web page shows only a small excerpt of our Lundergan research.
-Another 64 words (5 lines of text) covering the year 1172 is included under the topic Early Lundergan History in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) covering the years 117 and 1172 are included under the topic Early Lundergan History in all our PDF Extended History products and printed products wherever possible.

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best.
 The standardized literary languages of today were not yet reached the general citizenry.
 Research into the name Lundergan revealed spelling variations, including Lonergan, Landergan, Landrigan, Ladrigan, Lonagan, Landragan, Longargan and many more.

 Irish families fled the English-colonized Ireland in record numbers during the 19th century for North America.
 Many of those destitute families died from disease during, and even shortly after, the long journey.
 Although those that immigrated before the Great Potato Famine of the 1840s often were granted a tract of land, those that arrived later were generally accommodated in urban centers or in work camps.
 Those in the urban centers would labor in the manufacturing sector, whereas those in work camps would to build critical infrastructures such as bridges, canals, roads, and railways.
 Regardless of when these Irish immigrants came to North America, they were critical for the rapid development of the young nations of the United States and Canada.
 Early immigration and passenger lists have recorded many early immigrants bearing the name of Lundergan: Edward Landragan settled in Philadelphia in 1858 along with John; Thomas and Andrew Landragaon arrived in Philadelphia in 1876; Edmund and Michael Lonergan arrived in Philadelphia in 1856..